icon-lab/SynDiff/README.md

   ├── data_test_contrast2.mat
 ```

-where .mat files has shape of (#images, width, height)
+where .mat files has shape of (#images, width, height) and image values are between 0 and 1.0.

 ## Train